jemisa/PyGISS/README.md

 * the scroll wheel can be used for zooming in and out.
 * pressing the left-click button on the map will print the associated geographical coordinates (longitude, latitude).

+A few shapefiles are available for testing in the 'PyGISS/shapefiles' folder (world countries, continents, France, US).

 ## Extended version (extended_pyGISS.py, < 500 lines)

 ![extended pyGISS](https://github.com/afourmy/PyGISS/blob/master/images/extended_pyGISS.PNG)

 The extended version shows how to use PyGISS to create a full-on GIS software.
 Besides the import of shapefiles, nodes can be created with a "Drag & Drop" system, moved on the map, and deleted.
+They can also be imported by creating an Excel file that contains the longitude and latitude of the nodes. (an example is available in the 'PyGISS/import' folder'.

 To create a node, press the left-click button on the Python Software Foundation icon in the menu, and hold it down until you've reached the desired location on the canvas.
 Pressing the left-click button on the canvas allows the user to either select one or several nodes, or move all selected nodes.